We solve serious CRA tax problems

 FarisCPA Logo

-When a person starts using property that was once used to gain or produce income (business use) for personal purposes, making it their principal residence, then the property is deemed (pretended) disposed.
-This can be a taxable event and put the taxpayer in a tax crunch – no property sold or cash received, but taxes are due.
+When a person starts using property that was previously used to earn or produce income (business use) for personal purposes (making it their principal residence), the property is deemed disposed, i.e., it is treated as if it were sold at fair market value and repurchased at that same price.
+This can be a taxable event, putting the taxpayer in a tax crunch – no property sold or cash received, but taxes are still due.

-To help taxpayer’s out, when a housing unit that was once used to gain or produce income is then used by the owner as his or her principal residence, an election can be filed under subsection 45(3).
-Where the taxpayer files an election with the CRA, then the property is deemed not to have been disposed and taxes are not due until the taxpayer actually sells the property.
-The election takes the form of a letter to the CRA, usually filed with the taxpayer’s tax return for the year in which the property is actually sold.
+To help taxpayers, when a housing unit that was once used to earn or produce income is then used by the owner as their principal residence, they can file an election under subsection 45(3) of the Income Tax Act with Canada Revenue Agency (CRA).
+By doing so, the property is deemed not to have been disposed and taxes are not due until the taxpayer actually sells the property.
+The election takes the form of a letter to the CRA, typically filed with the taxpayer’s tax return for the year in which the property is sold, unless requested earlier by the CRA.

 This election cannot be made, however, if Capital Cost Allowance has been deducted for the property.